interlock-network/knowledgebase-public/README.md

 in your favorite text editor, or in a markdown-supporting knowledge-base-editor like *Obsidian* &mdash; which we are testing out.

-Most contributions take on life as *discussions* on Github, and eventually graduate into the knowledge base as one of more articles.
+Most contributions take on life as *discussions* on GitHub, and eventually graduate into the knowledge base as one of more articles.
-Alternatively, an article can be derived from a Github issue.
+Alternatively, an article can be derived from a GitHub issue.
 In general contributions and changes should be discussed before they are made.

-Also, if you want to use a different markup format supported by github, you can use org-mode.
+Also, if you want to use a different markup format supported by GitHub, you can use org-mode.
 Obsidian supports org-mode via a plugin.

 ## Scope